Oxsomi/core3/docs/OxC3_tool.md

 - `__OXC3_VERSION` same layout as `OXC3_MAKE_VERSION` aka (major << 22) | (minor << 12) | patch.
 - `__OXC3_EXT_<X>` foreach extension that's enabled by the current compilation.
 For example: `__OXC3_EXT_F16`, `__OXC3_EXT_F64`, `__OXC3_EXT_RAYQUERY`, etc.

+### Semantics

+Semantics for input(s) and output(s) for shaders get parsed and have the following restrictions:

+- SV_ is reserved for HLSL semantic values.
+- Other semantic values must follow TEXCOORD[n], seeing as SPIRV has no concept of semantics.
+These can be bound through Vulkan as binding n or in D3D12 as TEXCOORD with id n.
+Allowing semantics would cause shaders that can't be compiled for SPIRV or any languages enabled by SPIRV (such as MSL or WGSL).
+As such, semantics for input/output layouts are completely incompatible with the OxC3 shader compiler.

 ### Entrypoint annotations

 Each entrypoint can have annotations on top of the ones used by DXC.
 The ones introduced in OxC3's pre-processor are the following: